Services

 Keep what works.
 Fix what's broken.
 Add what's missing.

 In that order.
+Always.

 The Sonos story is still unfolding.
 As of early 2025, the company is rebuilding trust, restoring features, and learning from one of the most public product failures in recent memory.
-Whether they fully recover remains to be seen.
-But the lessons from their mistake are already clear.

 Sometimes the bravest thing a product team can do isn't to move fast and break things.
 It's to move carefully and fix them.

 Shivangi is a UX researcher with a background in social sciences research from the Tata Institute of Social Sciences, Mumbai.
 Her research interest lies at the intersection of people, technology, and society.
 But when you don't find her questioning realities and assumptions, you'll probably find her humming along Kishore Da in her kitchen.
-Oh, and you'll also find her on Linkedin.
+Oh, and you'll also find her on LinkedIn.